Fixa11/MIT4/README.md

-downlaod the lib chatterbot using pip
+downlaod the lib chatterbot using pip install chatterbot

 Go the folder AIG_Project